Recruiting PhD Students for 2025 - Information Visions Lab

 - Familiarize yourself more with the program, the FAQ, and PhD requirements to make sure Information Science is right for you.
 The deadline for PhD applications is December 1st, 2024

-- Feel free to email me if you have any questions or want to chat more about the research group I’m hoping to build:
+- Feel free to email me if you have any questions about the lab or the program:

 evan.peck@colorado.edu